GloriousPurposeVariant/recipe/README.md

 ### Outstanding Issues

 - **Server Hosting**: The application faces issues when hosted on the server.
-- **Celery Configuration Issues**: Problems with Celery configuration, possibly related to the server environment.
+- **Celery Configuration Issues**: Problems with Celery configuration for Beat.
+Celery works fine for delay tasks.
 - **Logs Fail on Server**: Logging works locally but fails on the server.

 ### Progress Made